trimerge/trimerge-sync/README.md

 2. trimerge those two nodes against their common base
 3. create a merge node
 4. repeat until all head nodes are merged

+### Trimerge Graph Sync

+So how do you synchronize these graphs across clients?

+The first thing is to have a simpler version of each node:

+1. Only store a diff of a node and its parent (pick one for merges)
+2. To avoid reading an entire path of the graph, you can store snapshots at arbitrary nodes

+Then you need a way to know when a node should be sent to another client or not.
+I haven't quite figured out the best way to do this.

 ## License